AkashSoni-013/FairFare-App-Cab-Price-Recommendor-Compare-/README.md

 cab among Ola, Uber and Rapido using historical data.

 # Problem Statement
+"I noticed that cab prices vary significantly across platforms for the same route.
+Users often switch between apps to compare prices manually.
+I wanted to create a solution that analyzes pricing patterns and recommends the best option quickly."

 Users manually compare multiple apps and face unpredictable surge pricing, wasting time and money.
 # Objectives